reanahub/reana-cluster/README.rst

 About
 -----

-REANA-Cluster is a component of the `REANA <http://reanahub.io/>`_ reusable analysis platform.
-It takes care of deploying and managing cluster components on Kubernetes.
+REANA-Cluster is a component of the `REANA <http://www.reana.io/>`_ reusable and reproducible research data analysis platform.
+REANA-Cluster takes care of deploying and managing cluster services on Kubernetes.

 Features
 --------